Free Heroin Addiction Hotline Numbers

 Are Heroin Abuse Hotlines Private and Confidential?

-If you want more information about addiction, drug rehab options near you, or other support services, please call our heroin helpline number at 1-888-744-0069 .
+American Addiction Centers (AAC) is a leading treatment provider.
+If you want more information about addiction, drug rehab options near you, or other support services, please call our free helpline number at .
 You can overcome addiction and we are here to help make that process as comfortable as possible for you.

 What Questions Should I Ask a Heroin Addiction Helpline?